sebinatlou845-wq/IT-Support--labs/Exercises/Troubleshooting/NO-INTERNET-CONNECTION.md

 <img width="1205" height="355" alt="lab1" src="https://github.com/user-attachments/assets/f12b7a00-a991-4846-89b4-56fdefcb86c8" />

--once your ip address does show it means that your device is connected to the internet
+-If an IP address is assigned,it indicates successful communication with the network

 -After type 'ping google.com'